aryanjassal/ProjectApril/README.md

-# Welcome to Project April
+# Welcome to Bling OS

 This is an operating system I'm working on as a hobby.
-I have dubbed this operating system "Project April" or simply "AprilOS".
+I have dubbed this operating system "BlingOS", or simply "Bling".

 ## How do I run this?